nataliatesarova/Hot-Cup/README.md

 Best-seller Insights: Shoppers see what's trending to follow popular choices.
 Personalized Browsing: Product suggestions evolve from user activity for tailored options.
 Custom Alerts: Notifications for new stock or items cater to user interests.
-Cart Customization: Flexibility in quantity selection for each cart item.
-Save for Later: Option to hold items in the cart for future purchase.
+Cart Customization: Option to modify quantity for each cart item and hold items in the cart for future purchase.
-Delivery Estimates: Visible anticipated item arrival times for better planning.
+Delivery Estimates: Visible expected item delivery times for better planning.
 Promo Code Application: Users can redeem codes for additional savings.
 Order History: A full view of past transactions aids in budgeting and repurchases.
 Sales Analytics: Admins access data on sales and customer habits for strategic adjustments.
-Inventory Alerts: Automated notifications for low stock to prevent shortages. -->
+Inventory Alerts: Automated notifications for low stock to prevent shortages.

 # Testing